 Personal care communities are allowed by state regulations to employ clinical staff and do some clinical care.
 A significant difference is their ability to do medication administration and management, while assisted living facilities’ are permitted only to provide medication reminders.
 However, clinical staffing and services result in higher fees and charges, even for those residents who do not use them daily.
 In addition, personal care residents must still meet the same state eligibility criteria of being ambulatory or mobile/non-ambulatory, or be transferred to a nursing home.

-Liberty Ridge Senior Living, Inc. was established in 1999 as a ministry of Eastland Church of God to help meet the growing need for quality affordable housing and services for area retirees.
+Liberty Ridge Senior Living, Inc. was established in 1999 as a ministry of Eastland Church to help meet the growing need for quality affordable housing and services for area retirees.
 Liberty Ridge is a non-profit entity open to people of all faiths.
 Liberty Ridge Assisted Living opened in 2000 with 45 apartments and has since added 20 more units in 2003.
 It maintains an average occupancy of over 90 percent and is financially stable.
 Liberty Ridge is governed by a local board of directors and operates under the management of SeniorLife Solutions, Inc., a professional management company with more than 18 years of experience in operating housing for the elderly.